VOLTTRON/volttron/README.md

      - [platform.actuator, Scheduler]

      Indicating the flow from local agent to remote agent.
+     ```

-     If no config file is provided, the script will prompt for hostname (or IP address), port, vhost and list of agent pairs for each remote instance you would like to add.
+     If no config file is provided, the script will prompt for hostname (or IP address), port, vhost and
+     list of agent pairs for each remote instance you would like to add.

    b.
-On the client node create a user with username set to server instance's
-        agent name ( (instance-name)-ServerAgent ) and allow the shovel access to the virtual host of the server node.
-Similarly, on the server node, create a user with username set to client instance's agent name ( (instance-name)-ClientAgent) and allow the shovel access to the virtual host of the client node.
+On the client node create a user with username set to server instance's agent name ( (instance-name)-RPCCallee ) and allow the      shovel access to the virtual host of the server node.
+Similarly, on the server node, create a user with username set to client       instance's agent name ( (instance-name)-RPCCaller ) and allow the shovel access to the virtual host of the client node.

         ```sh
         cd $RABBITMQ_HOME